|

 narrows the focus through a hierarchical cognitive process requires less

 computational power and lower energy consumption.
-The implementation of PUPILLA™ on a Neuromem® chip has allowed obtaining cephalometric
+The implementation of PUPILLA™ on a Neuromem®

-landmark determination with the same precision as deep learning applications,
+chip has allowed obtaining cephalometric landmark determination with the same

-with less than 1000 images from the same X-ray machine.
-The great advantage of the Neuromem®
+same X-ray machine.
+The great advantage of the Neuromem® solution

-mechanism with new learnings that can be performed
+with new learnings that can be performed on the very low-power edge without

-on the very low-power edge without affecting previous learning.
+affecting previous learning.
 PUPILLA™ is a simple and intuitive algorithm,

-whose effectiveness has been demonstrated in the task of identifying cephalometric landmarks but which can be used in many
+whose effectiveness has been demonstrated in the task of identifying

-correlation between them.
+them.
 Below we explain how the PUPILLA™ algorithm

-works in an example of determining the position of the L2 point (Nasion), also referring to the functions of the Neuromem® API.
+also referring to the functions of the Neuromem® API.
 The PUPILLA™ algorithm is actually more

 sophisticated than what is presented below.
 In fact, however, the solution